collinsquillian/AI-StreetSignsDemo/readme.txt

+WGG 4.0 - Digitalisierung

+Workshop Building Artificial Intelligence

+Here you will find various scripts and installers for configuring the development environment.

 The BTSC classification datset comes preloaded into the StreetSigns folder.

-There are various other scripts and installers in order to set up the development environment.